insqu/sc/README.md

 ## Task 2
 Take a look at the `Greeter.sol` contract an in the `contracts` directory, and take a look at the scripts used to deploy it in the `test/sample-test.js` file\
 Try to understand how the script interacts with the code.
 What could you change in the scripts or the contracts code to make the contract perform differently?
 Change the contract script so that instead of changing to _Hola, mundo!_, it says: _Nobody expects the Spanish Inquisition!_

-# MAYBE CAN ADD THE OTHER OPENZEPPLIN BBOX code

 We could now create and deploy our contracts on this local blockchain provided by Hardhat, however, this is more of an environment for testing and is not publicly reachable.
 Moreover, when we quit the hardhat node process, all state is lost, meaning the contract we have deployed and interacted with no longer exists, and will have to be created again.
 Try it if you like!